-One of the most common questions I hear young engineers and producers asking is “how do I get clients?”
-They should really be asking how do they keep the ones they already have.
+One of the most common questions I hear young engineers and producers asking is, “how do I get clients?”
+They should really be asking how they keep the ones they already have.
 It’s way easier to keep a client than it is to gain a new one!

 Win over the client, win more clients.– Russel Crowe’s character in Gladiator I think

 Make sure the client knows what to expect

 It took me a while to learn that one of the more difficult parts of this job is managing the client’s expectations.
 This is especially important when you’re working with someone that has never been in a recording studio.
 Before every session, I like to have a short exchange with all of my clients either via email or phone, to get an idea of what they are trying to accomplish in the upcoming session.
 This allows me to effectively plan how I’d like to run the session.
 I can also answer any questions that the client may have.